DCS-training/CDCS-Summer-School2021/Networking-Analysis-Python/Readme.md

     - Exploring and Analyzing Network Data with Python: https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python

     - Introduction to Social Network Analysis using Gephi: https://towardsdatascience.com/how-to-get-started-with-social-network-analysis-6d527685d374

+## If you can't install any of the above-mentioned packages in your local environment, you can use ```google colab```

+- Step 1: open Google Colab: https://colab.research.google.com/notebooks/

+- Step 2: searching "DCS-training/CDCS-Summer-School" under the "GitHub" tab

+- Step 3: select "Networking-Analysis-Python/codes.ipynb" to open in Google Colab

+- Step 4: importing the data and image folder
+    - a. click the "files" icon on the left column of your screen
+    - b. create an empty folder called "data"
+    - c. import the csv data file from the data folder downloaded from the current GitHub repo
+    - d. make sure the data fiel is under the "data" folder on Google Colab

+- Now, you are ready to run all the code cells on Google Colab!

 ## Autorship